-Blum-Luby-Rubinfeld~(BLR) linearity testing~\cite{blum1990self} is a crucial tool in the field of theoretical computer science.
-Its importance stems from the use of this test to determine whether or not a function is linear, with high probability, using a relatively small number of queries of the function.
-BLR testing and its variants have many applications, including code testing and cryptography.
-For example, BLR testing plays a crucial role in determining whether a code (such as the Hadamard code~\cite{blum1990self} or Reed-Muller code~\cite{Alon05,bhattacharyya2010optimal}) is locally testable.
-This means that there exists an efficient method to determine whether a given vector is far from any codeword with high probability, by only checking a small number of bits in the vector.
+Blum-Luby-Rubinfeld~(BLR) testing~\cite{blum1990self} is a crucial tool in the field of theoretical computer science.
+Its importance stems from the use of this test to determine whether or not a function is linear with high probability, using a relatively small number of queries of the function.
+BLR testing and its variants have many applications in code testing and cryptography.
+For example, the BLR test plays a crucial role in determining whether a code (such as the Hadamard code~\cite{blum1990self} or Reed-Muller code~\cite{Alon05,bhattacharyya2010optimal}) is locally testable.
+In that case there exists an efficient method to determine with high probability whether a given vector is far from any codeword, by only checking a small number of bits in the vector.
 Locally testable codes can be used in the construction of probabilistically checkable proofs (PCP)~\cite{babai1991checking,babai1991non,feige1991approximating,arora1998proof,Arora98prob,Ben04STOC,Goldreich06,Moshkovitz08,DinurSIAM13}.
 This is a theoretical framework that deals with the verification of proofs using probabilistic tests.
 We provide a brief review of the BLR linearity testing of Boolean functions in~\S\ref{subsec:pre}.